wacncontent/CustomizeTool/output/articles/service-bus/service-bus-relay-rest-tutorial.md

 This tutorial describes how to build a simple Service Bus host application that exposes a REST-based interface.
 REST enables a web client, such as a web browser, to access the Service Bus APIs through HTTP requests.

 This tutorial uses the Windows Communication Foundation (WCF) REST programming model to construct a REST service on Service Bus.
-For more information, see [WCF REST Programming Model](https://msdn.microsoft.com/zh-cn/library/bb412169.aspx) and [Designing and Implementing Services](https://msdn.microsoft.com/zh-cn/library/ms729746.aspx) in the WCF documentation.
+For more information, seeÂ [WCF REST Programming Model](https://msdn.microsoft.com/zh-cn/library/bb412169.aspx) and [Designing and Implementing Services](https://msdn.microsoft.com/zh-cn/library/ms729746.aspx) in the WCF documentation.

 ## Step 1: Sign up for an Azure account